 Examples may include a fear of:

-What are the characteristics of specific phobia?
+What causes specific phobia?

 People with specific phobia know that their fear is extreme.
 But they can't overcome it.
 The problem is diagnosed only when the specific fear interferes with daily activities of school, work, or home life.